School report season is almost upon us. But do they really serve a purpose? One teacher says no.

 In their current format, reports are probably not that useful for informing parents as to how to prepare for the new school year or term.

-What do you recommend parents plan to ask at parent-teacher interviews, and look for in terms of their kids' achievements?
-What is the role of academic excellence?
+What do you recommend parents plan to ask at parent-teacher interviews, and look for in terms of their kids’ achievements?

 Ask at parent-teacher interviews: